adheeb-vk/ESP8266-Automation/esp8266_webhosted/README.md

 Now you can control your LED or Relay with the assigned pins (D1, D2, D3, D4) throungh web. ⚠️ You sould connect GND to ESP if Relay is powered externally.
 If you are connecting LEDS for testing purpose connect the anode(positive) to each digital pins mentioned above and cathode of all to GND.

-You can edit the HTML code for better interface.
+You can edit the HTML code for better Web UI.

 ### HAPPY HACKING 😊